The-Microservice-Dungeon/docs/docs/game/game.md

 Items are handled seperantly, to make it easier forthe other services.
 The Item use is always befor the normal corresponding action.
-The current phases of the execution part of a round are these(for more information look in the technical views of [robot](/robot.md) and [trading](/trading/tradingService.md)):
+The current phases of the execution part of a round are these(for more information look in the technical views of [robot](/robotEntry.md) and [trading](/trading/tradingService.md)):

     1. Blocking
     2. Trading
     3. Moving (with an item)
-    4.Moving (without an item)
+    4. Moving (without an item)
     5. Repairing
     6. Battleing (with an item)
     7. Battleing(without an item)